 Before starting a series of laser hair removal there are a few things that everybody should know.
-We’ve listed the top 10 things you need to know before having laser, so that you can be prepared for your treatments and be rewarded with those silky-smooth results!
+We’ve listed the top 10 things you need to know before having laser for unwanted hair, so that you can be prepared for your treatments and be rewarded with those silky-smooth results!

 While we’d love to claim it’s magic, the reality is laser hair removal is science!
 Simply put, it works like this: With lighter skin types, a cosmetic medical-grade laser transmits a concentrated beam of light directly into the pigment of your hair follicles.
 With darker skin, the laser is attracted to the blood supply to the hair follicle.
 The laser then destroys and stunts the hair growth with both modalities.
 Laser hair removal is considered a cosmetic procedure and therefore is governed by strict regulations.
 Before booking your treatment, always ask if the technicians are qualified and that the equipment is TGA approved.

 We cannot treat you if you have had sun exposure within two weeks of your laser hair removal treatment as laser will sizzle any pigment on your skin.
 This means that if you are sunburned, or even just tanned, you may need to reschedule your appointment.
 If you’re a bit of a beach babe or surfer guy, you may wish to start your treatments during the winter months to avoid any inconvenience.

 A fake tan’s a safe tan… unless you’re getting laser!

 The same as with a real tan, we can’t treat you if you have a fake tan either.
 So it’s time to embrace your inner Emma Stone and rock the pale look on the day of your appointment.
 Tip: Balense Next Generation +SRC Cleanser is a great product to assist in the removal of any fake tan.